 Today, there are not many men left who wear a waistcoat anymore.
-Of the remaining few who do so, it can be observed that they often leave the bottom button of their single breasted waistcoat unfastened.
+Of the remaining few who do, it can be observed that they often leave the bottom button of their single breasted waistcoat unfastened.

 Now, one might assume they were a little careless when getting dressed.
-Once you notice though, that even the best dressed gentleman frequently have the bottom button of their vests unbuttoned,
+Once you notice that even the best dressed gentlemen frequently have the bottom button of their vests unbuttoned,

 you realize this couldn’t be further from the truth.
-Like so often in the history of men’s fashion it is not certain who exactly popularized the habit of leaving the bottom vest button unfastened or when precisely it was introduced.
+As with many other things in the history of men’s fashion, it is not certain who exactly popularized the habit of leaving the bottom vest button unfastened or precisely when it was introduced.
 In our case, there are 4 different explanations:

 Theory I: Edward VII as Inventor

 According to the probably most well known theory, Edward VII is responsible for this ritual.
-While some claim Bertie – the way Queen Victoria referred to her oldest son – simply forgot at one point in time to button his waistcoat all the way down, others insist that his ballooning waistline was the cause for it.
-Considering that Edward VII loved to get changed up to 6 times a day, and knowing that even when hunting, he was more interested in the fit of his clothes than in the deer, it seems highly unlikely that he just forgot to button his vest completely.
+While some claim Bertie—the way Queen Victoria referred to her oldest son—simply forgot at one point in time to button his waistcoat all the way down, others insist that his ballooning waistline was the cause for it.
+Considering that Edward VII loved to change his clothes up to 6 times a day, and knowing that even when hunting, he was more interested in the fit of his clothes than in the deer, it seems highly unlikely that he just forgot to button his vest completely.

 Although it is true that King Edward VII was a man of stately embonpoint, his attention to detail in matters of dress make it seem hard to believe that his tailors could not keep up with his waist.
 In addition to that, it is very difficult to find a picture of Edward VII with a vest that is not buttoned all the way down.
 Ironically, there are numerous pictures of him where he is wearing a waistcoat that is buttoned completely.
 Nevertheless, in 1908 the trade magazine Tailor & Cutter mentioned the King’s unfastened vest button.
 So, even if Edward VII had popularized the fashion of leaving the bottom button unfastened, there is no doubt that others had worn their waistcoats in the same manner many years before he did.